 Your mission to win guests over your competitors starts with the type of service you provide.
 As a boutique hotel or B&B, you’ve got the potential to offer a truly special and intimate stay.
 By refining your service so it’s even more unique and personalised, you’ll create an experience that guests will love to recommend to family and friends.
 Make your hotel stay special by honing in on what makes the property or location attractive to guests.
 You may choose to create a theme for your interior design that matches the landscape or gather information on your guests prior to arrival to delight them with restaurant recommendations that suit their dietary requirements or preferences.

 Create a brand

 Get a leg up on your competitors by developing your hotel’s unique brand.
 While many boutique hotels offer a wonderful stay and individualised service, they don’t last in their guests’ memories because they didn’t have a brand.
 Your brand is everything your hotel stands for, whether that’s luxury, beauty, hospitality or whatever it may be.
 Your brand is translated to guests in everything from the appearance of your hotel, to the style of stay, to how you and your staff communicate with guests.
 Remember to carry your brand through to your website and social media presence.
-Read more about how to create a brand around your hotel.

 Price matching is not as simple as lowering your prices to tempt customers to choose you over competitors.
 The best way to do it is by grabbing that thrifty segment of your target market without sacrificing your means of making more money.
 Price match your competitors by offering a couple of rooms cheaper than your competitor’s cheapest room, and a couple of rooms more expensive than their most expensive rooms.